 One thing we may all be able to agree upon is that we live in troubled times.
-In response, each of us deals with it in different ways.
+In response, each of us deals with this in different ways.
 My paintings and drawings reflect my own peculiar way.

 In these works, elements of the natural world such as rocks, sticks, animals, and particularly trees, provide the means to communicate my distress.
 As I paint, I dredge my innermost thoughts until they come to the surface in distilled fragments.
 I make marks on the surface until I stop, at which point the part of the work created in my isolated studio is complete.